paulosjd/radnor/README.md

 A React app which provides examples of the following features:
 PropTypes, defaultProps, Context API, HOCs, component composition and the children prop.
-`prop-types` is the
+No third-party packages are used besides React and `prop-types`.

-A component which wraps the main `<App/>` component in `<AppContext.Provider`>
+A component which wraps the main `<App/>` component in `<AppProvider`>
 to inject context is defined within `./src/store/provider.js`.
-It contains a number of methods which manipulate its state, behaving similar to Redux reducer functions.
-The `useContext` hook is used in various places.
-This hook is equivalent to `static contextType = MyContext` in a class, or to `<MyContext.Consumer>`
+It contains a number of methods for setting state and which behave similar to Redux reducer functions.
+The `useContext` hook is used in various places, equivalent to `static contextType = AppContext` in a class, or to `<AppContext.Consumer>`